On March 17, 2022,

-Administered jointly by the Department of Early and Secondary Education and the Department of Higher Education, Early College is one of the signature programs that prioritize equitable access and opportunity for Students of Color.
-Early College features a partnership between local school districts and post-secondary institutions that creates the foundations for structured pathways to college participation, completion, and career success.
-National research shows a high correlation between Early College participation and higher post-secondary enrollment among first-generation, low-income, and historically underserved students.
-Massachusetts currently has 23 officially designated Early College programs, involving 19 IHEs and 35 high schools, and is expected to serve approximately 4,000 students by next year.
-The Governor's budget includes an investment of $3.5 M in the financial aid line item to provide the necessary resources to ensure that the program remains cost-free to high school students.
-We urge your continued support for this program, enabling our participating colleges to keep their doors open to aspiring young students who, through programs such as Early College, can better envision the possibilities for themselves and their future beyond high school.
+Administered jointly by the Department of Elementary and Secondary Education and the Department of Higher Education, Early College is one of the signature programs prioritizing equitable access and opportunity for underserved and underrepresented students.
+Early College features a partnership between local school districts and postsecondary institutions that creates the foundation for structured pathways to college participation, completion, and career success.
+National research shows a high correlation between Early College participation and higher postsecondary enrollment among first-generation, low-income, and historically underserved students.

-This program is one of the essential tools we have at the DHE to incentivize public colleges and universities to advance statewide goals and scale best and promising practices across the public higher education system to advance the Equity Agenda.
-From this line item, we administer the Higher Education Innovation Fund grant program, which awards funding competitively to individual institutions and campus consortia to pursue innovative strategies and proven practices that reduce costs and support student success.
-Examples include expandingthe use of open educational resources, online and hybrid learning, competency-based education, and prior learning assessments and credits.
-Funds have also provided essential support to campuses to improve transfer advising and expand support services to students.
-This year our focus is aligned squarely with our Equity Agenda, providing incentive funding for projects to promote racial justice in post-secondary outcomes.
+This program remains one of the most important tools we have at the DHE to incentivize public colleges and universities to advance statewide goals and bring to scale the best and most promising practices across the public higher education system.
+We administer the Higher Education Innovation Fund grant program from this line item, which awards funding competitively to individual campuses and campus consortia to pursue innovative strategies and proven practices that reduce costs and support student success.

-Additionally, it bears noting that this line item also supports our statutory responsibility "to promote accountability for effective management and stewardship of public funds and to achieve and demonstrate measurable educational outcomes."
-We are accomplishing this through the ongoing design and development of our Performance Measurement and Reporting System.
-This system tracks key performance indicators in college access and affordability; student success and completion; workforce alignment and outcomes; and fiscal stewardship.
+Additionally, it is also significant that this appropriation supports the Department's statutory responsibility "to promote accountability for effective management and stewardship of public funds and to achieve and demonstrate measurable educational outcomes."
+We achieve this through the ongoing design and development of our Performance Measurement and Reporting System (PMRS).
+This system tracks key performance indicators in college access and affordability, student success and completion, workforce alignment and outcomes, and fiscal stewardship.

-In closing my remarks, I wish to thank you and your colleagues for supporting public higher education.
-While each of the three segments of our system differs in terms of their purpose and their many challenges, my team and I are eager to move forward with them and with you on our Equity Agenda and build upon successful strategies that focus resources and efforts on promoting racial equity, achievement, and social and economic mobility.
+In closing, I wish to thank you and your colleagues for supporting public higher education, and I remain fundamentally optimistic about the Equity Agenda.
+I hope that with your help, the Department will continue to move forward with our Equity work to focus resources and efforts on promoting racial equity, achievement, and social and economic mobility.
 The beneficiaries of this focused work will be the students, their communities, and our Commonwealth.